pmd/pmd/README.md

 ## Start Using It?
 If you can't wait for this to get integrated into the main pmd project, you can start now.
 Feel free to pull and build it.
-Additionally you can include noexcuses in your Maven project via:
+Additionally you can include it in your Maven project via:
 ```
 <dependency>
   <groupId>com.tacitknowledge</groupId>